LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 Degree Options

-Students may pursue a B.F.A. in Studio Art in this emphasis.
-The B.F.A. in Studio Art is designed for students interested in a professional degree in art or design.
-This degree will prepare students for a career as a professional Printmaker.
-Aside from Printmaking, eight other Emphasis Areas are available to choose from in the B.F.A. degree.
+The B.F.A. in Studio Art is designed for students interested in a professional career in art.
+Aside from Printmaking, seven other Emphasis Areas are available to choose from in the B.F.A. degree.

-Students may also pursue a BA or BS Degree in Art Education with a concentration in Jewelry and Metalsmithing.
+Students may also pursue a BA or BS Degree in Art Education in which they can choose to take Printmaking courses.

 A range of methods is introduced at the beginning level including intaglio, relief, digital, and screen printing.
 In the intermediate level courses students work to develop a personal approach to the medium as they learn autographic, photo-based methods, as well as complex color and layering processes.
 Majors are encouraged to take charge of their personal artistic direction as they advance through these courses.
 The students' articulation of ideas and the clarity of communication become the central measures of one's achievement.